holidaycheck/tech-blog/_posts/2017-12-14-thoughts-on-vsm-and-toc-jbhc.md

 value stream.
 And indeed, this is basically how you get started with [Kanban](https://en.wikipedia.org/wiki/Kanban_%28development%29) in software development.

+## Complex Adaptive Systems and the Cynefin Framework

 However, software development lacks a critical feature of industrial processes, it is not a repeating process.
 Developers continuously build *new* features,